 encrypt all of your information stored in the database.

 Nevertherless, you don't have to set any password for your databases, no matter whether they're SSG-3 or SSG-5 based,

 and you have the chance to initialize a password for the databases at any time after they're created without cipher.

-For SSG-5 based databases, however, the AES-256 cipher only takes effects after a database password has properly been set.
+For SSG-5 based databases, however, data encryption only takes effects after a database password has properly been set.

 Undeleting info items and files

 Modifying a text note trashes the previous revision into the recycle bin, and sets the new one as current;

 And deleting an info item (branch) also trashes it into the recycle bin.